Mike Whitmarsh

 Michael John Whitmarsh (May 18, 1962 – February 17, 2009) was an American volleyball and basketball player.
 He won the silver medal in the men's inaugural beach volleyball tournament at the 1996 Summer Olympics in Atlanta, partnering with Mike Dodd.
 Throughout his volleyball career, Whitmarsh earned over $1.6 million as well as 28 tournament wins.

 Whitmarsh played college basketball for the San Diego Toreros.
 He was a two-time all-conference player in the West Coast Athletic Conference (WCAC), known now as the West Coast Conference, and led San Diego to their first-ever conference title in 1984.
 He played professional basketball for three years in Europe before turning to volleyball.

 Early life

 Whitmarsh was born in San Diego.
 He played basketball at Monte Vista High in Spring Valley, California, and later Grossmont College in El Cajon.
-He did not take academics seriously as a freshman at Grossmont.
-Whitmarsh did not think that he had a chance to get an athletic scholarship until Toreros coach Jim Brovelli showed interest in him.
-Lacking the units to be admitted into the University of San Diego (USD), Whitmash committed himself to studying.
+He did not take academics seriously as a freshman at Grossmont and did not think he had a chance to get an athletic scholarship until Toreros coach Jim Brovelli showed interest in him.
+Lacking the units to be admitted into the University of San Diego (USD), Whitmarsh committed himself to studying.